 Staying motivated to learn is hard work.

-Two tools I use:
+Three tools I use:

 First, every day I write a daily log, like this post, and not that interesting.
 But, every day I record what I did, what I’m thinking and what I want to do.
 I want to stay self-aware.
 It keeps me on track, it’s my routine.